 What do you think of when you hear change is coming?
+You definitely don’t embrace change, I know that for sure.

 Does it strike a little fear in your heart?
 Be honest, it does.
 Even just the word “change” has a feeling of dread because it means that things will be different.
 Your gut reaction is to say, no thanks, I’m good.